cmacmackin/fortran_template/README.md

 If you do this, please indicate that the Makefile and/or `get_deps` program are covered by the GPL.

-This README, the contents of `doc.md`, and the program stub in `src/program.f90` are available under the terms of the [CC0 license](https://creativecommons.org/choose/zero/).
+This README, the `.gitignore` file, the contents of `doc.md`, and the program stub in `src/program.f90` are available under the terms of the [CC0 license](https://creativecommons.org/choose/zero/).